-The value of biodiversity is emphasized in many of our projects and programmes for residents, especially for children, e.g. in the LUMA projects, children study natural sciences outdoors.
-Also, we offer adults advice on how to increase biodiversity in their surroundings, through our environmental counselling centre, as well as through active local residents.
+The value of biodiversity is emphasized in many of our projects and programmes for residents, especially for children, e.g. in the LUMA projects, where children study natural sciences outdoors.
+Adults are encouraged to take care of their local nature i.e. by removing invasive species.

 Biodiversity protection started in 1962 (first protected site), but truly gained momentum after the 1990s.
 Linnaistensuo was partially designated (100 ha) as a Natura 2000 site in 1998, as being representative of a southern Finnish bog.
 The bog had already been drained, but the value had been preserved.
 We began restoring the Linnaistensuo Bog in 1995, by closing the ditches.
 Linnaistensuo is important to black grouse and butterflies (Light Brocade, Freija Fritillary, Streaked Wave).
 The conservation area has been enlarged (currently 200 ha).
 Other protected areas, e.g. Pesäkallio, have been enlarged and improved (from 70 hectares to 200 hectares, since 2013).
 Many of the conservation sites are still small (average 30 ha).

-New conservation sites have been added, nearly every year, through METSO funding (Fig. B1).
+New conservation sites have been added, almoust annually, through METSO funding (Fig. B1).
 In 2012, the hugely popular Lapakisto site (230 ha) was protected.

 Locally protected smaller biodiversity sites (LUMO) were first designated in 1995 and by 2016 covered 1933 ha of Lahti.
 Nationally protected areas and LUMO sites cover 24% of the total forest area owned by the City of Lahti.
 Many of the LUMO sites are located in the inner-city, making them important for urban biodiversity and to residents.

 All protected sites have management plans (drafted for designation and updated when widened).
-Due to changes in farming practices, open habitats have started to become overgrown.
+Due to changes in farming practices, open habitats have started to becoming overgrown.
 To preserve the valuable habitats, sheep and cows have been re-introduced to the Luhdanjoki conservation site.
-In addition, sheep are annually used to maintain the Paakkolanmäki and Ristolanniitty meadow sites.
+Additionally, sheep are annually used to maintain the Paakkolanmäki and Ristolanniitty meadow sites.

 We manage forests according to our Guidelines for Management and Use of Municipal Forests, and the 2013-2025 Green Spaces Programme.
-Lahti owns 7 000 ha of forest, of which nearly 40% is over 80 years old (Fig. B2).
+Lahti owns 7 000 ha of forest, where nearly 40% is over 80 years old (Fig. B2).
 Most forests have trees of the same age and species.
-We are now planting new trees and keeping old-growth trees to change this.
-Management involves thinning and making small gaps, so that the forest can regenerate.
-The species diversity of trees has increased, recently.
-This ensures sustainability of the forest as a habitat, increases pest resistance and resilience to climate change.
+We are now planting new trees and keeping old-growth trees to increase diversity.
+Management involves thinning and making small gaps, to allow forest regeneratione.
+Tree species diversity of trees has increased, recently.
+This ensures forest sustainability as a habitat, increases pest resistance and resilience to climate change.
 If possible, dead wood is left in urban forests by girdling trees or by cutting living trees at a height of 2-4 meters.
 Ditch drainage is only carried out if absolutely necessary.
 Protected sites are minimally managed.
 The high share of old-growth trees and dead wood is evident from the city’s species list (see 4A) and population trends (Fig. B3).

 In the 1970s, Lake Vesijärvi (Fig. B4) was one of the most polluted lakes in Finland.
 Restoration started in the mid-1970s, when an urban wastewater treatment plant was built.
 Later, biomanipulation was used.
 In 2001, restoration began in co-operation with several municipalities, universities and research organizations.
 The work is funded by the Lake Vesijärvi Foundation (primarily funded by the Lahti City Group: 250 000 €).
 The current restoration stage involves such measures as mapping pollution sources, eliminating wastewater sources from private dwellings, constructing retention ponds and wetlands, management fishing (roach, bream, bleak) and planting predatory fish.
 As a result, oxygen depletion occurs less often, populations of predatory fish and several rare species have increased (e.g. eel, pike perch, sea trout, moor frog, dragonflies).
 We annually stock 10 000 elvers, since traditional eel populations are endangered.

-We have constructed about 20 wetland systems for treating storm water, before its release into water bodies, over the past 10 years.
-Wetlands and retention ponds are used in new developments or added to old urban areas, whenever possible (Storm Water Management Plan).
+We have constructed about 20 wetland systems for treating stormwater, before release into water bodies, over the past 10 years.
+Wetlands and retention ponds are used in new developments or added to old urban areas, whenever possible.

-In 2016 we mapped all the springs and the data was set in City’s GIS system, information is available at the WebMap for all experts which assists managing land use, building sector and environmental services.
+In 2016 we mapped all the springs.
+This data was set in the city’s GIS system, where information is available to all experts on WebMap, to assist with managing land use, building sector and environmental services.

-Nature protection investments reach approximately 95 000 € yearly, and are mainly used to improve access to protected and other nature areas (paths, resting sites, information signs) and for education (guided tours, publications on nature trails, guides, videos, information signs of protected species and habitats, bird watching towers).
+Nature protection investments reach approximately 95 000 € yearly, and are mainly used to improve access to protected and other nature areas (paths, resting sites, information signs) and for education (e.g. guided tours, nature trails publications, protected species and habitats information signs, bird watching towers).